subquery/documentation/docs/README.md

       <li>
         <div class="title">What is SubQuery?</div>
         <div class="content">
-          <p>SubQuery is an open source blockchain data indexer for developers that provides fast, flexible, reliable, and decentralised APIs to power leading multi-chain apps.
-Our mission is to help developers create the decentralised products of the future.</p>
+          <p>SubQuery is an open-source blockchain data indexer.
+It provides developers with faster and decentralised APIs.
+It allows them to build powerful multi-chain apps without wasting hours on indexing and quickly querying data.</p>
           <span class="more">
             <router-link :to="{path: '/faqs/faqs.html#what-is-subquery'}">READ MORE</router-link>
           </span>